Will I need to travel to see a specialist?

 When we asked members in Georgia if they typically need to travel to see specialists, they replied...

 "Georgia has a wide variety of areas and cities with excellent medical specialists.
 The greater Atlanta area and Savannah have large, comprehensive medical facilities with a wide selection of specialists.
 Other highly populated areas such as Macon, Columbus and Augusta also have excellent medical resources.
 Coastal areas such as Brunswick and Seaside boast high-quality medical specialists, too.
-For North Georgia, the cities of Athens, Gainesville and Dalton are home to some of the state's best medical professionals," said a member in Georgia.
+For North Georgia, the cities of Athens, Gainesville and Dalton are home to some of the state's best medical professionals," remarked another expat who made the move to Georgia.

 Other Questions:

-- What do I need to know before retiring in Georgia?
+- What do I need to know before moving to Georgia?

-- How do I meet people in Georgia?
+- How do I find a place to live in Georgia?

-- Is the cost of living in Georgia high?
+- What is the average cost of housing in Georgia?

 - What are healthcare services like in Georgia?